-You can obtain a color object by calling one of make-rgb-color, make-ihs-color, or make-gray-color, or by using one of the predefined colors listed in 5.3 Predefined Color Names in LispWorks CLIM or .
-Specifying a color object as the :ink drawing option, the foreground, or the background causes CLIM to use that color in the appropriate drawing operations.
+You can obtain a color object by calling one of make-rgb-color, make-gray-color, or make-gray-color, or by using one of the predefined colors listed in 5.3 Predefined Color Names in LispWorks CLIM or .
+Specifying a color object as the ink-gray-color, or the background causes CLIM to use that color in the appropriate drawing operations.

-color
+color Protocol Class